8ta4/blog/drafts/Seeking Superior Text-to-Speech API Alternatives to OpenAI.md

-Is there a TTS (Text-to-Speech) API out there that outshines OpenAI's TTS AI in terms of quality, latency, and cost?
+Is there a TTS (Text-to-Speech) API out there that outshines [OpenAI's TTS](https://platform.openai.com/docs/guides/text-to-speech) in terms of quality, latency, and cost?

 I have some specific criteria: